tbaci42/sadycos_tb/docs/content/overview/background/dynamic_systems.md

 The following terms are used throughout this page and are briefly explained here:

 ### Simulation
-- determination of how a system's behavior over time = solution of set of differential/difference equations
+- determination of how a system behaves over time
+- mathematically, this results in the solution of a set of differential/difference equations

 ### Static System
 - system output $$y$$ depends only on the current input $$u$$